patrickballantyne/patrickballantyne.github.io/AssignmentPortfolio.md

 ### References

-* Bankes, S.C., 2002.
-Agent-based modeling: A revolution?.
+* **Bankes, S.C., 2002.** Agent-based modeling: A revolution?.
 Proceedings of the National Academy of Sciences, 99(3), pp.7199-7200.

-* Bonabeau, E., 2002.
-Agent-based modeling: Methods and techniques for simulating human systems.
+* **Bonabeau, E., 2002.** Agent-based modeling: Methods and techniques for simulating human systems.
 Proceedings of the National Academy of    Sciences, 99(suppl 3), pp.7280-7287.

-* Macal, C.M. and North, M.J., 2005, December.
-Tutorial on agent-based modeling and simulation.
+* **Macal, C.M. and North, M.J., 2005,** Tutorial on agent-based modeling and simulation.
 In Simulation conference, 2005   proceedings of the winter (pp. 14-pp).
 IEEE.

   ---

 Return to: